Islam in Australia: Discrimination

 A poll of nearly 600 Muslim residents of Sydney released in November 2015 found that the respondents were three to five times more likely to have experienced racism than the general Australian population.
 However, approximately 97 per cent of the Muslim respondents reported that they had friendly relations with non-Muslims and felt welcome in Australia.

 In an Australia-wide survey published in November 2015, which was based on 1,573 interviews, which asked, "Are Muslims that live in Australia doing enough to integrate into the Australian community, or should they be doing more?", only 20% of respondents thought Muslims are currently "doing enough".

 A poll conducted by the University of South Australia's International Centre for Muslim and non-Muslim Understanding which was released in 2016 found that 10 per cent of Australians have hostile attitudes towards Muslims.
 The accompanying report concluded that "the great majority of Australians in all states and regions are comfortable to live alongside Australian Muslims".

 A Council for the Prevention of Islamophobia Inc has been established.
 An Australian speaking tour by Ayaan Hirsi Ali, was proposed for April 2017.
 Because of her alleged Islamophobia, the Council for the Prevention of Islamophobia told organisers that there would be 5,000 protesters outside the Festival Hall in Melbourne if she was to speak at that venue.
 Her Australian tour was cancelled.
-It is likely that Australian Muslims are facing up to six times exclusion from the society.